neilmunday/solar-roi/README.md

 It makes use of the GivEnergy and Octopus Energy APIs to correlate usage and the expenditure and income.

+In addition the script can optionally download solar forecast data for your location as well using the [Solcast API](https://solcast.com/) when using a "hobbyist" account.

 The `solar-roi.py` script that this project provides the ability to save historical records to a MySQL database.
 This then means that you can graph the records using Grafana for example.

 ## Requirements